-Professor Nezar AlSayyad retired in September 2018.
-Prior restrictions on teaching, advising new students, hosting visiting students or scholars, committee service, and access to departmental space remain in place through June 2021.
+Professor Nezar AlSayyad retired in August 2018.
+He will not be teaching, advising new students, hosting visiting students or scholars, or serving on departmental committees through June 2021.

 Traditional Dwelling and Settlements, Cinematic Urbanism, Cultural Heritage, Fundamentalism, Hybrid Urbanism, Islamic Architecture, Middle Eastern Cities, Urban Informality, and Virtual Reality.